 Their assumption is that if high-profile investors purchase a certain stock, then they have done all calculations, and the risks would be worth the rewards in the long-term.
 This is walking into a minefield with your eyes closed!

 As a stock investor, buying a share at a cheap price followed by a ‘V-Shaped’ recovery in the price of the stock is like a dream come true.
 Having said that, making investment decisions based on this recovery pattern can be dangerous and lead you straight to a value trap.

 Always look at the price trends over the last few months and avoid stocks that have experienced a drop of more than 30-40%.
 Such drops take a long time to recover and other macroeconomic factors can further delay it or make it worse too.

-Such companies usually have difficulty in generating consistent profits and are unable to stand against stiff competition in the industry.
-Also, such companies are not transparent about their story causing confusion in the minds of investors and opening the door to a value trap.
+Such companies usually have difficulty generating consistent profits and are unable to stand against stiff competition in the industry.
+Also, such companies are not transparent about their story, causing confusion in the minds of investors and opening the door to a value trap.